palmenhq/palmenhq.dev-archived/source/about/index.md

 date: 2020-12-01 22:45:10
 ---

 Hello, I'm Johan Palmfjord 👋 I like code and techno.
-This website is mostly about coding and things related though.
+However this website is mostly about code and things related.

 Within coding I currently specialize in full-stack development with React, Node and Java/Kotlin.
 But I tend to stay curious, so this tech is likely to change as I and the world develop further.